GSA/challenges-and-prizes/_all-challenges/1279-the-mobile-fingerprinting-innovation-technology-mfit-challenge.md

   **Challenge Goals and Objectives**

   This challenge seeks innovative new or improved mobile applications that access the available sensors on mobile devices to capture high-quality digital fingerprint images, thereby improving the performance and efficiency of identification in the field.
-Contestants are asked to submit a mobile application that captures quality digital images of two fingers (index and middle) on the left and right hands.
-The ultimate objective of the challenge is to advance technology while preserving the form factor of the mobile device.
+Contestants are asked to submit a mobile application that captures quality digital images of at least two fingers (including index and middle) on the left and right hands.
+Contestants are encouraged to bridge technology gaps identified in the Official Rules and to innovate in any area that would improve the accuracy and quality of results.
+The ultimate objective of this challenge is to advance technology while preserving the form factor of the mobile device.
 Law enforcement officers explicitly do not want to carry additional equipment; however, a contestant’s prototype may modify the form factor with justification.

-  **Key Dates**

-  * September 22, 2021, 12:00 PM (ET): Phase 1 Informational Webinar (registration link available on www.mfitprize.com)

-  * October 18, 2021: mFIT Challenge Phase 1 is closed for submissions

-  * November 10, 2021: Phase 1 winners announces; begin Phase 2

-  * November 17, 2021: Phase 2 Kickoff Webinar

-  * March 14, 2022: Walk-on contestants and Phase 1 Winners send their letters of intent to enter Phase 2 of the challenge

-  * April 4, 2022:

-    * Contestants ship prototypes for receipt at NIST PSCR by this date.
-    * Contestants upload digital materials to the designated cloud storage environment by this date at 11:59 PM (EDT).
-    * Contestants who choose to compete for an Open Source Award upload the URL of the repository containing their open-sourced code and/or device specifications and license by this date at 11:59 PM (EDT).
-  * May 4, 2022: Phase 2 Winners announced

-  NOTE: NIST reserves the right to revise the dates at any time.
 prizes: >-
   # Prizes